zawarvyankatesh/Cloud-Computing-concepts/README.md

 # Cloud-Computing-concepts
-This is task of course under ICC cloud computing course
+This is task of ICC Industry connect cloud computing course

 What is Cloud Computing ?

 Cloud computing is basically a way of accessing computing resources over the internet without needing to own and maintain expensive hardware and software infrastructure.
 With cloud computing, you can rent servers, storage, databases, networking, software, analytics, and intelligence on a pay-per-use or subscription basis.
 This means you only pay for what you need and use, and you can access these resources from anywhere with an internet connection.

 There are three main types of cloud computing services.
 Infrastructure as a Service (IaaS) lets you rent physical or virtual machines, storage, and other resources from a cloud provider.
 Platform as a Service (PaaS) provides developers with a platform for building and deploying applications, without worrying about the underlying infrastructure.
 And Software as a Service (SaaS) allows you to use software applications hosted on a cloud provider's servers, without needing to install them on your own device.